Tax cut: Costs and benefits study

 The government may compensate for the loss in revenue by borrowing money and issuing bonds.
-The overall result of this type of compensation may vary based on the situation of the economy.
+The overall result of this type of compensation may vary depending on the state of the economy.
 In a recession, borrowing would probably result in higher aggregate demand.
-In the boom, the borrowing may result in crowding out – a situation in which the private sector has fewer finances for their investments as they buy the bonds.
+In a boom, borrowing may result in crowding out—a situation in which the private sector has fewer funds available for investments as it purchases bonds.